Please enable JavaScript in your browser to use this page.

 Walking and wheeling

-The project will provide direct routes from key spots in and around the city centre to make walking and wheeling a more convenient and safer option.
+The project will provide direct routes from key spots in and around the city centre to make walking and wheeling easier and safer.
 This includes creating distance from moving traffic, traffic calming and improving crossing points.

 Driving

-Our proposals aim to rebalance how road space is allocated, making active modes of travel safer and more convenient for users.
+Our proposals aim to rebalance how we allocate road space.
+It will make active travel safer and easier.

 Reducing on-street car parking

-The proposals indicate a reduction of approximately 193 on-street parking spaces and will also formalise parking arrangements at some points along the route.
+We are working to mitigate the loss of parking where possible.
+We will also formalise parking arrangements at some points along the route.
+We will share more information soon.

 Residents and businesses

-Our proposals will encourage more people to use active modes of travel, either walking, cycling, wheeling or walking as part of a trip involving public transport.
-These modes of travel use limited road space more efficiently.
+Our proposals will encourage more people to use active travel as part of a trip involving public transport.
+Walking, cycling and wheeling use limited road space more efficiently.

-If more people can choose active modes of travel or use public transport, it will improve accessibility and air quality in the local area.
-We also anticipate that an increase in walking and cycling may improve footfall for local businesses and create a safer and more welcoming environment.
+If more people can choose active travel or public transport, it will improve accessibility and air quality in the area.
+An increase in walking and cycling may improve footfall for local businesses and create a safer and more welcoming environment.

 Why walking and cycling is important

 We need to make walking, wheeling and cycling the natural choice for a lot more of our journeys.
-Currently, over a third of car trips across Bath and North East Somerset are less than 5km.
+Currently, over one-third of car trips across Bath and North East Somerset are less than 5km.

-The benefits of active travel are extensive - from improving air quality to ensuring healthier places and people.
-By enabling more travel options, we can optimise road space for all.
+The benefits are extensive, from improving air quality to ensuring healthier places and people.
+By enabling more ways to travel, we can optimise road space for all.

 Active Travel Masterplan